 After turning down a couple of job offers, “It made me realize,” he continues slowly, “that I had to make a living making stuff, versus just playing the academic game.”

 We met again the next week at a North Austin brewery to learn more about Parker’s upbringing.

 Turns out there is some family history that lends itself to Parker’s sense of independence.
 He was born in Downers Grove, Illinois.
 His father, a Baptist minister moved the family quite a bit, with stays in Pittsburgh, and then a move to Oak Park, a suburb of Chicago.
 There were a number of Chicago Symphony musicians in the neighborhood and Parker trained under some formative teachers early on.

 Parker studied with a trombonist from the Chicago Symphony.
 Meanwhile, his band director: “He was really into weird shit, looking back at it,” Parker says.
 “We played a lot of Zappa in jazz band, along with some weird 1970s live electronic manipulation.
 This guy was really forward thinking.”

 And the trombone presented a sort of ambivalence early on.

 “There’s not a lot of dexterity in the instrument, and it’s not really beautiful in a confessional sense.
-So, like you kind of like have to figure out what is interesting about it.
+So, you kind of have to figure out what is interesting about it.
 What are the traits of it that you can embellish to make it stand out?”